Schibsted-Tech-Polska/stp.rtm/README.md

 In order to run Stp.Rtm you have to specify configuration file for each of your dashboards.
 All configuration files should be placed under "/config/rtm/" directory.

-### Defining dashboorad instance configuration file
+### Defining dashboard instance configuration file

 Below you can find a template and two examples of configuration files.
 The configuration file should contain a list of all widgets that you want to display on your dashboard.